PennyWieser/Thermobar/docs/youtube.rst

 Liquid-only Thermometry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 An example of how to perform liquid only thermometry.
-Covers different ways to select the pressure and water content at which to perform calculations, as well as saving calculated temperatures to excel.
+We cover the different ways to select the pressure and water content at which to perform calculations, as well as saving calculated temperatures to excel.

 **Useful files (right click and choose 'Save Link As...') to download files:**